Hypercubed/f-flat_node/docs/compared-to-json.md

 1. Start a quote
 2. Push a string
-3. Convert string to a word
+3. Convert string to a key
 4. Push a number
 5. Push another string
-6. Convert string to a word
+6. Convert string to a key
 7. push a string
 8. end the quote and convert to an map assuming a list of key values pairs